-Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
+Plantar fasciitis in Calgary is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated and then inflamed—resulting in heel pain.
 The symptoms of plantar fasciitis are:

 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they’ve been sitting for long periods of time.
 After a few minutes of walking the pain decreases, because walking stretches the fascia.
 For some people the pain subsides but returns after spending long periods of time on their feet.